Legalise Cannabis Western Australia Party

 The Legalise Cannabis Western Australia Party (LCWA) is a political party registered in Western Australia.
 The party advocates for law reform in relation to cannabis.
 Since 2024, it has been led by Brian Walker, a member of the Legislative Council.

 History

-The LCWA party is the sister party of the LCQ party and affiliate of the HEMP Party and Medical Cannabis Users Association of Australia (MCUA).
+The LCWA party is the sister party of Legalise Cannabis Queensland (LCQ) and affiliate of the Help End Marijuana Prohibition Party (HEMP) and Medical Cannabis Users Association of Australia (MCUA).

-Following in the success of its sister party LCQ in the 2020 Queensland state election the Party was registered by the Western Australian Electoral Commission on 29 January 2021 to contest the 2021 Western Australian state election, at which two of its candidates – Brian Walker in East Metropolitan Region and Sophia Moermond in South-West Region – were elected to the Western Australian Legislative Council.
+Following in the success of LCQ in the 2020 Queensland state election, the party was registered by the Western Australian Electoral Commission on 29 January 2021 to contest the 2021 Western Australian state election, at which two of its candidates – Brian Walker in the East Metropolitan Region and Sophia Moermond in the South-West Region – were elected to the Western Australian Legislative Council.

-The party proposed in June of 2022 to allow 50mg of marijuana to every West Australian, as well as the ability to grow four plants.
-It was rejected by then Premier Mark McGowan.

-Policies

-The party's policies are around the personal, medical and industrial uses of cannabis.